|June 1||Organized in King William County under the command of Captain Thomas Henry Carter (VMI Class of 1849) for one years service .|

 Losses Killed 4 Wounded 7 Ammunition expended 572 rounds.

 The battery was overrun in the Mule Shoe attack.
 Survivors served with other batteries in the battalion but the battery no longer served as an independent comman.

 |June||Assigned to Page’s Battalion, Artillery, Valley District, Department of Northern Virginia.|

 |November||Assigned to Cutshaw’s Battalion, Artillery, Valley District, Department of Northern Virginia.|

 Battle of Waynesborough

-Much of the battery was captured.
-Survivors continued to serve with the survivors of other batteries of Cutshaw’s Battalion.
+Most of the survivors of the battery were captured.
+Those who escaped continued to serve with the other batteries of Cutshaw’s Battalion.